cdcseacave/supereight_octree/README.md

 # supereight-octree: a fast octree library
-This is the core library of [supereight](https://github.com/emanuelev/supereight).
+This is the core library of [supereight](https://github.com/emanuelev/supereight), simplified and completed with volume integration code for both TSDF and Bayesian fusion.

 For more details on the library please refer to the author's paper [Efficient Octree-Based Volumetric SLAM Supporting Signed-Distance and